znschaffer/SiteGlass/README.md

 ## Privacy & Security

-CookieMonster does not store or share any user data.
+Site Glass does not store or share any user data.
 All processing happens locally in your browser, ensuring your browsing activity remains private.

 ## Contributing